bottledcode/RFC/drafts/template.md

 ### To Opcache

-It is necessary to develop RFC's with opcache in mind, since opcache is a core extension distributed with PHP.
+It is necessary to develop RFC’s with opcache in mind, since opcache is a core extension distributed with PHP.

-Please explain how you have verified your RFC's compatibility with opcache.
+Please explain how you have verified your RFC’s compatibility with opcache.

 ### New Constants